* Eleven dead, 40 wounded in Damascus bombing

 * Second petrol station hit this week

-second petrol station attack in the capital this week,
+petrol station in the Syrian capital Damascus on Thursday,

 opposition activists said.

 The station was packed with people queueing for fuel that

 footage of 10 burnt bodies and Red Crescent workers searching

 The opposition Revolution Leadership Council in Damascus

 said the explosion was caused by a booby-trapped car.

 There was no immediate indication of who was responsible for